Charlene Tilton: Career

 Tilton was the guest host on an episode of Saturday Night Live on February 21, 1981, which featured a parody of the famed "Who shot J.R.?" episode of Dallas.
 In the episode, cast member Charles Rocket was shot in the chest by a sniper while doing a sketch about a sexy couple (with Gail Matthius as his partner) bathing a dog and spouting innuendo.
 At the end of the show, during the "goodbyes", Tilton asked Rocket how he felt about being shot.
 In character, Rocket improvised, "Oh, man, it's the first time I've ever been shot in my life.
 I'd like to know who the fuck did it."
 The improvisation by Rocket, which violated FCC broadcast standards, led to his dismissal from the show's cast.

 After Dallas, Tilton appeared in the 1990 western film Border Shootout starring Glenn Ford, and the following year had supporting role in the comedy film Problem Child 2.
 She appeared in a number of commercials for the Abdominizer line of direct-market workout equipment in the 1990s.
 In 1993, she appeared as herself in an episode of Married... with Children titled "Tis Time to Smell the Roses", which sent up her involvement with the Abdominizer.
 In addition, she has appeared in several send-up comedies, such as The Silence of the Hams (1994), Superhero Movie (2008), and Paranormal Calamity (2010).
 In 2005, she appeared in the British reality television show The Farm.

 In 2001, Tilton was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for her role as Lucy Ewing on the original Dallas television series.
 In January 2012, Tilton was a contestant on the British ice-skating show Dancing on Ice in its seventh season, in which she was paired with American figure skater Matthew Gonzalez.
 Tilton was voted out of the competition, though, in week five of a 12-week run.

 In 2012, Tilton joined the cast of TNT's Dallas revival series, and reprised her role as Lucy Ewing in a number of episodes.
 She later appeared in the ABC comedy series The Middle in 2015, and the thriller film Vengeance: A Love Story.
 Tilton also appeared in a number of Lifetime and Hallmark Channel films in later years.

 Personal life

-Tilton was born in San Diego, California, the daughter of Katherine Thacker, a secretary.

-Tilton was married to country singer Johnny Lee from 1982 to 1984.
-Their daughter, Cherish Lee, was born in 1982.
-In 2001, Tilton began dating cinematographer Cheddy Hart.
-The couple enjoyed boating and lived together in a modest home in Oxnard, California.
-In December 2009, Hart suddenly died of heart failure at age 54.

 Tilton is a strong advocate for autism awareness in the media.
 She is currently the ambassador for Actors for Autism, an organization that leads improv and acting workshops for children and adults with autism.
 She approached AFA in 2010 with the desire to volunteer and has been affiliated with them ever since.